lenderpanel

 Recently asked questions about conveyancing in Shenley

-I have attempted and failed to negotiate with my landlord for a lease extension without getting anywhere.
-Can one apply to the Leasehold Valuation Tribunal?
-Can you recommend a Shenley conveyancing firm to assist?
+I have attempted and failed to negotiate with my landlord to extend my lease without getting anywhere.
+Can the Leasehold Valuation Tribunal decide on such issues?
+Can you recommend a Shenley conveyancing firm to help?

-in cases where there is a absentee freeholder or if there is dispute about what the lease extension should cost, under the relevant statutes you can apply to the Leasehold Valuation Tribunal to arrive at the premium.
+Where there is a absentee landlord or if there is disagreement about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the First-tier Tribunal (Property Chamber) to decide the price payable.

-An example of a Lease Extension case for a Shenley property is Ground Floor Maisonette 17 Milton Road in January 2014.
-The Tribunal determined the premium payable by the Applicant to the should be £13,299 This case related to 1 flat.
-The unexpired residue of the current lease was 71.73 years.
+An example of a Lease Extension matter before the tribunal for a Shenley flat is Ground Floor Maisonette 17 Milton Road in January 2014.
+The Tribunal determined the premium payable by the Applicant to the should be £13,299 This case was in relation to 1 flat.
+The unexpired lease term was 71.73 years.

 Last updated